akiomiyao/ped/README.md

-Column 9: Number of reads in the control sort_uniq file with target type polymorphism Column 10: Number of reads in the target sort_uniq file with control type polymorphism Column 11: Number of reads in the target sort_uniq file with target type polymorphism Column 12: Genotype (M: homozygous, H: heterozygous, N: not applicable) Column 13: Sequence between junctions (_: no sequence within junctions) Following columns will be appeared in the primer file.
+Column 9: Number of reads in the control sort_uniq file with target type polymorphism Column 10: Number of reads in the target sort_uniq file with control type polymorphism Column 11: Number of reads in the target sort_uniq file with target type polymorphism Column 12: Genotype (M: homozygous, H: heterozygous, R: reference type, N: not applicable) Column 13: Sequence between junctions (_: no sequence within junctions) Following columns will be appeared in the primer file.
 Column 14: Left primer sequence